u66u/biotests/README.md

 TODO:
 - Create html template for profile
+- Password restoration
-- Password restoration and logout
+- Secure login and logout endpoints
-- Check for security vulnerabilities
+- Log out user when updating password, kill other sessions, invalidate all their tokens
+- For ba_estimation, use a hashmap instead of csv
 - Add epigenetic tests
+- Allow users to delete their data